plasma-umass/pythoness/README.md

     print(myfib(i))
 ```

-Snakelang caches the results of translating natural language to Python, so subsequent executions in the same directory will run much faster.
+Pythoness caches the results of translating natural language to Python, so subsequent executions in the same directory will run much faster.